The modular design works thanks to key concepts.

 - Grouping and Subgrouping of the elements.

 Illustration Components have little differences for each one of the collections (Matrix, OpenCity, 3Dimensions, Projections, Icon), but all of them share the same basic principles.

 The 64 Grid System for modular illustration makes it easy to get a complete scene that suits the space of the template.
 It’s simple to plan, find and assemble elements and complements.

 Modular illustrations are easy to move and can be shifted from one place to another without any extra effort.

-All the elements in a collection have the same height of a full piece of furniture (like a Wardrobe or bookcase or fridge) and the same height of half the size of a piece furniture (like a table or worktop or dishwasher).
+All the key elements in a collection have the same height of a full piece of furniture (like a Wardrobe or bookcase or fridge) or half the size of a piece furniture (like a table or worktop or dishwasher).
 Such standardization allows keeping visual consistency in the illustration, having continuation from one piece of furniture and also allowing the changes without breaking the alignment.

-In a modular system of illustrations, what it matters the most is the width. illustraStock has a fix width for a basic unit.
+In a modular system of illustrations, what it matters the most is the width (the height is just important for tables or similar and for the maximum height). illustraStock has a fix width for a basic unit.
 If it is necessary to draw elements in other sizes, 1/4 – 1/2 – 1 – 1,5 – 2 times of the unit can be used.
 As size of the Unit is proportional, elements can be configured in the illustration without any gap between the elements or the elements and the size of the template.

 In a template of 10 units, there is space for 10 elements of 1 unit, or 5 elements of 2 units or 3 elements of 3 units plus one element of 1 unit… and all the other possible combinations.